South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Carolina Schedule Analysis

-- The Gamecocks defeated the No. 5-ranked Stanford Cardinal, 76-71, on November 20, which goes down as their best victory of the season.
+- The Gamecocks picked up their signature win of the season on November 20, when they took down the Stanford Cardinal, who rank No. 5 in the AP's Top 25, by a score of 76-71.

-- The Gamecocks have 15 wins versus Quadrant 1 opponents, the most in the country.
+- The Gamecocks have 15 wins against Quadrant 1 teams, the most in Division 1.

-- South Carolina has seven wins over Quadrant 2 opponents, tied for the 16th-most in the country.
+- South Carolina has seven wins against Quadrant 2 opponents, tied for the 16th-most in Division 1.

 South Carolina 2022-23 Best Wins